knowsuchagency/pdf-to-podcast/README.md

 ## Overview

 This project provides a tool to convert any PDF document into a podcast episode!
-Using OpenAI's text-to-speech models and Google Gemini, this tool processes the content of a PDF, generates a natural dialogue suitable for an audio podcast, and outputs it as an MP3 file.
+Using OpenAI's LLM and text-to-speech models, this tool processes the content of a PDF, generates a natural dialogue suitable for an audio podcast, and outputs it as an MP3 file.

 ## Features